qmsstudios/uosstructure/Departments/02_Department of Epistemology/Department of Epistemology.md

-The **Department of Epistemology** at the **University of Ontological Science (UOS)** is dedicated to the **systematic study of knowledge, consciousness, and the mechanisms through which reality is perceived, interpreted, and justified**.
+The **Department of Epistemology** at the **University of Ontological Science ** is dedicated to the **systematic study of knowledge, consciousness, and the mechanisms through which reality is perceived, interpreted, and justified**.
 By integrating **traditional epistemology, consciousness studies, and transpersonal psychology**, this department provides a **comprehensive academic foundation** for understanding the **nature of knowledge, cognitive perception, altered states of awareness, and the intersection between mind and reality**.

 Epistemology, the **philosophical study of knowledge**, explores fundamental questions about **what we can know, how we can know it, and the justification of belief systems**.
 However, in the modern era, epistemology has expanded beyond its philosophical roots to incorporate **scientific inquiry into consciousness, cognitive science, and transpersonal experiences**, providing a more holistic framework for understanding **how knowledge emerges from both rational thought and non-ordinary states of awareness**.